 You might want to let the professionals paint your toes just before the wedding but paying attention like this to feet in the run-up to the big day will make sure you’ve got the best canvas possible to work with.

 Of course, you don’t have to keep the pampering all to yourself.
-Treat guests to bath truffle wedding favours or thank bridesmaids with a sweet rosebud soap to make sure everyone feels just as fabulous as you do.
+Treat guests to lip balm wedding favours or thank bridesmaids with a sweet rosebud soap to make sure everyone feels just as fabulous as you do.